Mercury Marauder: Second generation (1969–1970)

 By the end of the 1960s, demand for high-performance full-size cars had largely disappeared.
-In total, Mercury would sell about 15,000 examples for 1969, and barely a third of that for 1970; in comparison to the Marauder, Mercury would sell nearly 173,000 Cougars at the same time.
+Mercury would sell about 15,000 units for 1969, and barely a third of that for 1970; compared to the Marauder, Mercury would sell nearly 173,000 Cougars at the same time.
 Within the Lincoln-Mercury Division, the far more expensive Continental Mark III outsold the Marauder more than two-to-one from 1969 to 1970.

 Powertrain

 Standard versions of the Marauder were equipped with the 390 CID Ford FE engine and a manual 3-speed transmission.
 The Marauder X-100 was only equipped with the 360 hp 429 CID engine with a 3-speed FMX automatic as an option.
 The only transmission available with the 429 was the 3-speed Ford C6 automatic.